European-XFEL/geoAssembler/README.md

 A Qt-based and a jupyter notebook based interface.

 ## Using the Qt-Gui
-It is recommended to use this Gui application through the its installed path on the on- and offline cluster.
+It is recommended to use this Gui application through the pre-installed path on the on- and offline cluster.

 ```bash
  /gpfs/exfel/sw/software/geoAssembler/geoAssemblerGui